denverprogrammer/SymfonyDocker/readme.md

 # Go to http://localhost in your browser to view webpage.
 $ make initial_start

-# Runs functional tests against a the application.
+# Runs functional tests against a the backend.
 # Successfull tests show up as green, errors are red and warnings are blue.
 $ make run_functional_tests
 ```